rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 burton ale                                            1
 ```

-Now of course, home brewers often start by cloning a favorite beer of theirs.
+Cloning commercial beers is one way that pro(-ish) recipes are included in the data.
 What beers are cloned the most often?
-This is actually kind of a hard question to answer since we're relying on beer titles and text is inconsistent.
-Here's a first order estimate, anyway:
+Judging only by beer recipe names, we can get a general picture:

 ```python
 >>> clones = core[core.name.str.contains("clone")]